EPCCed/Intro-to-HPC/content/Part0_Introduction/contents.md

 This was developed from original material developed with included contributions from Zheng Meyer-Zhao at Surfsara, under funding from PRACE.

 This new course benefits from the Sphinx template developed by the Swedish NCC which was also funded by EuroCC.

 ---

-© EPCC at The University of Edinburgh

----